 Here, the video:

 Here, the mechanical efficiency of cylinder No.1 periodically becomes sharply increased!
-When the fuel mixture of the 1-st bank becomes rich, the mechanical energy of cylinder No.1 increases!
-There is no doubt – the injector of cylinder No.1 starts to leak the fuel.
+At the moment, when the fuel mixture of the 1-st bank becomes rich, the mechanical energy of cylinder No.1 increases!
+There is no doubt – at that moment, the injector of cylinder No.1 starts to leak the fuel.
 Obviously, it does not close in time!

-Taking into account that the chemical tests of cylinders for Homogenous mode by short injector openings are correct, I assume, that the problem is following:
+Considering that the chemical tests of cylinders for Homogenous mode by short injector openings are correct, I assume that the problem is the following:

 by very short openings (around 150 us) the injector fails to open completely (it is normal – such opening can be compared to the opening time of the injector, so-called “fly time”).
-For some reason (assuming – due to wear of the nozzle) is stuck in a half-open position.
-After a particular time (when the voltage on the piezo elements of the injector has dropped and the piezo element is in the released state), the nozzle, however, closes.
-Still, during this increased “fly” time (while the voltage is dropping), the nozzle has managed to inject an inadequate fuel amount.
+For some reason (assuming that due to wear of the nozzle) is stuck in a half-open position.
+After a particular time (when U on the injector’s piezo elements has dropped, the element is in the released state), the nozzle, however, closes.
+Still, during this increased “fly” time (while the U is dropping), the nozzle has managed to inject an inadequate fuel amount.
 The defect is very atypical.
 Usually, such stuck of the injector is more unstable; the cylinder catches misfires, DME records the error messages.
 But in this time – only fluctuating of the idle without any error messages in the DME error message memory!

 Finally – probably, you will ask: why DME has to perform such complicated injector tests?
 Everything is in the name of the perfect performance of the engine!
 By short opening, the math of injected fuel amount vs. opening time becomes strongly nonlinear.
-Injector’s behavior/parameters should be known very precisely to predict the behavior of the injector (in all driving conditions)!
+For smooth and correct operation, the injector’s behavior/parameters should be known very precisely!
 To understand the parameters of the injector, they should be measured.
 DME is doing precisely that!